 Today, more than any other time in history, enterprises are dealing with vast amounts of content.

 The promise of the cloud as an ever-elastic and infinitely available storage facility for all your content is alluring.
 Many organizations are running up against the limits of their infrastructure's processing power or storage.
-In fact, a cloud-based
+In fact, a cloud-based enterprise content management (ECM) technology may solve the problem of your ECM challenges.
+But the reality may differ somewhat, or drastically, depending on company needs.

 The promise of the cloud as an ever-elastic and infinitely available storage facility for all your content is alluring.